|Nutritional Guidelines (per serving)|

 Place the sliced apples in the prepared baking pan or dish and add the water.

 In a medium bowl combine the flour, sugar, cinnamon, and salt.
 Mix well to blend.
-Cut in butter with a pastry blender or your fingers until mixture is blended and resembles coarse crumbs.
+Cut in 1/2 cup butter with a pastry blender or your fingers until the mixture is blended and resembles coarse crumbs.
 Sprinkle the crumb mixture evenly over the apples.

 Serve the apple crumble warm with ice cream, if desired.
-It would also be great with a drizzling of plain whipping cream or freshly whipped cream.
+It also would be great with a drizzle of whipping cream or a dollop of freshly whipped cream.

 - Replace the all-purpose flour with a gluten-free flour blend.